• Skip to primary navigation

 Topping

-1. Put the potatoes in a pot and cover with water, Bring to a boil and reduce heat to medium low.
+• Put the potatoes in a pot and cover with water, bring to a boil and reduce heat to medium-low.
 Let simmer for about 30 minutes, until the potatoes are fork tender.

-2. Drain the potatoes and return them to the pot.
+• Drain the potatoes and return them to the pot.
 Mash them a little with a potato masher.
 Stir in the non-dairy milk, vegan butter, nutritional yeast, and chives.
 Continue mashing until the potatoes reach desired consistency.
-(I like my potatoes a little on the chunky side.)
 Season with salt and pepper to taste.

 Filling

-1. Preheat oven to 375°.
-Coat baking sheet with parchment paper.
-Set the portobellos gill side up the baking sheet and drizzle with 1 teaspoon of oil.
-Toss the mushroom mixture and garlic with 1 more teaspoon of oil and spread them out on the baking sheet with the portobellos.
+• Preheat oven to 375°.
+Line baking sheet with parchment paper.
+Toss the mushrooms and garlic with 1 more teaspoon of oil and spread them out on the baking sheet.
 Roast for 25 minutes or until tender.
-Thinly slice the portobellos.
 Leave the oven on.

-2. While the mushrooms are roasting, sauté the onions in the remaining olive oil over medium heat with a sprinkle of salt and cook for about 20 minutes, until golden brown and caramelized.
-Stir them often to prevent sticking
+• While the mushrooms are roasting, sauté the onions in the remaining oil over medium heat with a sprinkle of salt and cook for about 20 minutes, until golden brown and caramelized.
+Stir them often to prevent them from burning and sticking to the pan.

-3. In a 9″ x 13″ baking dish, mix together the onions, mushrooms, beans and parsley.
+• In a 9″ x 13″ baking dish, mix together the onions, mushrooms, beans, and parsley.
 Top with the potato mixture.
 Bake for about 40 minutes, until the potato topping is golden brown.

 • Shepherd's Pie with Cauliflower-Millet Mash